AAstakhov/ProjectInventoryBundle/README.md

 InventoryBundle
 ===============

-Symfony bundle thwt helps to learn what is going on in a big project.
+Symfony bundle that helps to learn what is going on in a big project.